 Mr. David is the author of several publications, one of which has been favourably cited by the Supreme Court of Canada.
 He has given talks on class actions for the Bar of Quebec, the Canadian Bar Association and during the National Symposium on Class Action organized by Osgoode Hall Law School.
 He has appeared before the media on a number of occasions.

 Trained in both Civil Law and Common Law, Mr. David acquired his experience in a national law firm and in firms specializing in litigation.
 He taught civil procedure at the National University of Rwanda in 1996 and 1997.
+He is recognized in The Best Lawyers in Canada for his work in class actions.

 Me Meloche earned his Bachelor of Law in 1992.
 He was called to the Québec Bar in 1993.
 For 20 years, he worked in the firm Meloche Larivière in which he developed and established sustained and close relationships with various societies and organizations in the public, semi-public and private sectors.